 The unclassified road ended in Tarbert, and I was now on N69.

 As I approached Foynes I saw signs for The Flying Boat Museum.
 I check my books.
 They recommended it.
 When I pull into the Flying Boat Museum car park I look at the guide.
-I see that I missed the Glin Castle.
-It is run as a hotel, and it isn't clear just how welcome non-guests are on the property.
+I see that I missed the Glin Castle was the ancestral home of the FitzGerald clan.
+It is run as a hotel, and it isn't clear just how welcome non-guests are on the property. [now being converted to boutique hotel]

 Inside the museum I asked the woman at the desk if I could use the phone to book a room if I paid to come in.
 She said yes.
 So after a few calls I had a room in Adare at the Aspen House.
 The first two I called were closed for a funeral.